satellite-image-deep-learning/techniques/README.md

 - [A high-resolution canopy height model of the Earth](https://github.com/langnico/global-canopy-height-model#a-high-resolution-canopy-height-model-of-the-earth) -> A high-resolution canopy height model of the Earth

+- [Radiant Earth Spot the Crop Challenge](https://github.com/radiantearth/spot-the-crop-challenge) -> Winning models from the Radiant Earth Spot the Crop Challenge, uses a time-series of Sentinel-2 multispectral data to classify crops in the Western Cape of South Africa.
+[Another solution](https://github.com/DariusTheGeek/Radiant-Earth-Spot-the-Crop-XL-Challenge)

 ### Segmentation - Water, coastlines & floods

 - [pytorch-waterbody-segmentation](https://github.com/gauthamk02/pytorch-waterbody-segmentation) -> UNET model trained on the Satellite Images of Water Bodies dataset from Kaggle.
 The model is deployed on Hugging Face Spaces